Arthur Miller was born on October 17th, 1915 in New York City.

 Symphony Space Arthur Miller Centennial Event, October 22.
 An evening of conversation and film clips celebrating Arthur Miller’s masterpiece Death of a Salesman, including scenes from the 1966 telecast with Lee J. Cobb and Mildred Dunnock, the 1985 television adaptation with Dustin Hoffman and Kate Reid, and the 2000 telecast with Brian Dennehy and Elizabeth Franz.
 In conversation with Brian Dennehy and Laurie Kennedy, whose father, Arthur, won a Tony Award for playing Biff in the original Broadway cast.
 Introduction by Rebecca Miller.
 Discussion led by Jack Doulin, Casting Director at New York Theater Workshop.

-The Arthur Miller Foundation presents “Arthur Miller Centenary Reading on Broadway”.
-On Monday January 25th, 2016 the Foundation will be celebrating Arthur Miller’s 100th Birthday with a star-studded, one-night-only performance of Miller’s seminal works: One Night 100 Years.
-More details here.
+The Arthur Miller Foundation presents “Arthur Miller Centenary on Broadway: One Night 100 Years”.
+On Monday January 25th, 2016 the Foundation will be celebrating Arthur Miller’s 100th Birthday with a star-studded, one-night-only performance of Miller’s seminal works.

 A View from the Bridge, directed by Ivo van Hove.
 Lyceum Theatre.
 Fall / winter 2015.

-The Arthur Miller Foundation presents “Arthur Miller Centenary Reading on Broadway”.
+The Arthur Miller Foundation presents “Arthur Miller Centenary on Broadway: One Night 100 Years”.
 To celebrate the legacy of Arthur Miller and support the Arthur Miller Foundation for Theater and Film Education in New York City public schools, please join us for a one-night-only Broadway benefit performance, featuring readings from Miller’s seminal plays and personal works.
 Monday, January 25, 2016 at 8 p.m., Broadway’s Lyceum Theatre.
-All proceeds from the event will support the programs of the Arthur Miller Foundation for Theater & Film Education.
+All proceeds from the event support the programs of the Arthur Miller Foundation for Theater & Film Education.